HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_medium_config.md

 There are several factors that can affect the performance of DX in Kubernetes.
 Changes in the number of running nodes, number of pods, and the capacity of individual pods can improve HCL DX performance.

 !!!note
-     For more information on OS tuning, Web Server tuning, JSF best practices, and other performance tuning guidelines and recommendations for traditional deployments, refer to the [Performance Tuning Guide for Traditional Deployments](../traditional_deployments.md).
+     For more information on OS tuning, Web Server tuning, JSF best practices, and other performance tuning guidelines and recommendations for traditional deployments, See the [Performance Tuning Guide for Traditional Deployments](../traditional_deployments.md).

 ### Recommendations